Esri/geotrigger-editor/README.md

 #### Server

 On the server side, you'll need a working proxy to forward API requests to `geotrigger.arcgis.com/*` and `arcgis.com/sharing/oauth2/*` and return the response back to the browser. `/examples/proxy/` shows how to do this using Node.js.

 ---

+### Browser Support

+The Geotrigger Editor is tested against the latest versions of Chrome, Firefox, Safari, and Internet Explorer versions 8, 9, and 10.

+---